keekss/keekss.github.io/essays/semi-motorized-ornithopter.md

 As you might guess, an ornithopter is quite difficult to learn how to pilot, and learning how to fly one certainly wouldn't get you 50 meters up a hill quicker than just hiking there.
 However, with the aid of an engine, an ornithopter can be quite worth learning, especially for higher climbs.*

-We can liken the motor power of the ornithopter to the often vast codebase powering the frameworks we can use.
+We can liken the motor power of the ornithopter to the often vast codebase powering the frameworks we can use.**

+But to the crux of the analoggy;

 *  For the sake of our analogy, we can assume the ornithopter is perfectly safe to operate).

 ** We can let the fuel be largely sustainably-sourced and low-emission, as well-written codebases may, in turn, consume less computing power than similar functionalities written from raw HTML and CSS, etc.